FedericoGaravaglia/portfolio-analytics-python/README.md

 ## Methodology

-Data covers 5 years (2020-2025) using daily prices (source: ETF providers)
+Data covers 5 years (2020-2025) using daily prices (source: ETF providers).

+Results are based on gross returns and do not include transaction costs or slippage.

+Portfolios are rebalanced annually back to target/optimal weights.

 ### Key Metrics